postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/observing-an-api.md

 Once you've added a monitor integration to an API version, you can take the following actions on the **Monitoring** tab:

-* Select a monitor's name to open the monitor's dashboard in a new tab.
+* Select a monitor's name to open its dashboard in a new tab.
 * Select **Validate** next to a monitor to validate it against the API schema (OpenAPI 3.0 schemas only).
 If validation is not successful, select **Issues found** and then select **Review issues**.
 Learn more about [validating APIs](/docs/designing-and-developing-your-api/validating-elements-against-schema/).
 * Hover over a bar in the graph to view metrics for a monitor run.